 INTERESTED TO LEARN ABOUT FOREST BATHING?

-The trainers from the Association of Nature and Forest Therapy Guides will be in attendance along with the group of trainees enrolled in the intensive program at the EcoWellness Centre.
-If you wish to learn about this unique approach to improving health and well-being, please attend the open community meeting to be held on FRIDAY APRIL 20th, at 7:00 pm at the Carp Ridge EcoWellness Centre, 2386 Thomas Dolan Pkwy.
-All are welcome (by donation).
+M. Amos Clifford and the trainers from the Association of Nature and Forest Therapy Guides will be in attendance along with the group of trainees enrolled in the intensive program at the EcoWellness Centre.
+If you wish to learn about this unique approach to improving health and well-being, please attend the open community meeting to be held on FRIDAY May 11th, at 7:00 pm at the Carp Ridge EcoWellness Centre, 2386 Thomas Dolan Pkwy.
+All are welcome.

 WHAT IS A CERTIFIED FOREST THERAPY GUIDE?